This PDF is the current document as it appeared on Public Inspection on 10/06/2014 at 08:45 am.

 Title: Bloodborne Pathogens Standard (29 CFR 1910.1030).

-Average Time per Response: Time per response varies from 5 minutes (.08 hour) to maintain records to 1.5 hours for workers to receive training or medical evaluations.
+Average Time per Response: Time per response varies from 5 minutes (.08 hour) to maintain records to 1.5 hours for employees to receive training or medical evaluations.

 You may submit comments in response to this document as follows: (1) Electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal; (2) by facsimile; or (3) by hard copy.
-All comments, attachments, and other material must identify the Agency name and the OSHA docket number for the ICR (Docket No. OSHA-2010-0047).
+All comments, attachments, and other material must identify the Agency name and the OSHA docket number (Docket No. OSHA-2010-0047) for this ICR.
 You may supplement electronic submissions by uploading document files electronically.
-If you wish to mail additional materials in reference to an electronic or a facsimile submission, you must submit them to the OSHA Docket Office (see the section of this notice titled ADDRESSES).
+If you wish to mail additional materials in reference to an electronic or facsimile submission, you Start Printed Page 60505must submit them to the OSHA Docket Office (see the section of this notice titled ADDRESSES).
 The additional materials must clearly identify your electronic comments by your name, date, and docket number so the Agency can attach them to your comments.

 Assistant Secretary of Labor for Occupational Safety and Health.